Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Proposed Methodology

-Our empirical experience is that the ATE estimation is not sensitive to the choice of tuning parameter if $\delta$ is small enough.
-In the Supplementary Material, the simulations reveal that the outputs of ATE estimation and imbalance measures are quite similar when $\delta\leq 10^{-4}$.
-Therefore, if computation cost is a concern, we suggest to use a fixed small value for $\delta$ in practise, say $\delta=10^{-4}$.
+Interestingly, our empirical experience is that the ATE estimation is not quite sensitive to the choice of $\delta$ if it is small enough.
+In the Supplementary Material, the simulations reveal that the outputs of ATE estimation and imbalance measure are similar when $\delta\leq 10^{-2}$.
+Therefore, if computation cost is a concern, we suggest using a fixed small value for $\delta$ in practise, say $\delta=10^{-4}$.

+We offer some empirical guideline for evaluating whether the $\text{GMIM}$ value is ``small enough'' for the MB method and other weighting methods.
+The concept that a threshold for $\text{GMIM}$ is ``small enough'' is empirical, as analogous to the thresholds 0.1, 0.2 and 0.25 for ASMD \citep[e.g.][]{Stuart2013,imbens2015causal,Xie2019}.
+Our guideline is that if $\text{GMIM}\leq 1$ and $\text{GMIM}/K \leq 0.01$, then the covariates are approximately balanced in the multivariate sense.
+The latter condition implies that the TASMD values are small.
+If either condition fails, then it implies that the weighting method cannot effectively balance covariates, and the corresponding treatment effect estimation may exhibit significant bias.